Judge James F. Holderman

 James C. Wood Distinguished Lecturer in Intellectual Property

-Chief Judge James F. Holderman has been a United States district judge in Chicago since 1985 and was named chief judge of the U.S. District Court for the Northern District of Illinois in July 2006.
+Judge James F. Holderman has been a United States district judge in Chicago since 1985 and served as chief judge of the U.S. District Court for the Northern District of Illinois in 2006-2013.
 During his tenure on the bench, Judge Holderman has presided over numerous cases in all areas of federal jurisdiction, including intellectual property cases.
 He has also served by designation as a judge of the United States Court of Appeals for the Seventh Circuit.

 Before his appointment to the United States District Court, Judge Holderman was a partner in the law firm of Sonnenschein Nath & Rosenthal where he specialized in federal court litigation across the United States.
 Before his years in private practice, he was an assistant United States attorney in Chicago.